Lesson 4 Introduction

-The woman (“church”) fades from the scene as the manchild (“men children”/sons) are born.
-Prophetically this was seen as a type from Rachel’s death when her last son Benjamin was born, (the younger brother of Joseph, who was the firstborn of Rachel and a type of Jesus Christ).
+The woman (“church”) fades from the scene as the manchild (“men-children”/sons) are born.
+Prophetically, this was seen as a type from Rachel’s death when her last son Benjamin was born, the younger brother of Joseph, who was the firstborn of Rachel, a type of Jesus Christ.

 “For whom he did foreknow, he also did predestinate to be conformed to the image of his Son, that he might be the FIRSTBORN AMONG MANY BRETHREN, [an older brother with many younger brothers born of the same Father].“— Romans 8:29

-In this type Benjamin represents many brethren, which will be further explained in future lessons.
-The birth of the sons is gradual (happening now) until they take part in the 1st resurrection, when it will be sudden and apparent to all.
+In this type, Benjamin represents many brethren, which will be further explained in future lessons.
+The birth of the sons is gradual.
+It is happening now until they take part in the 1st resurrection when it will be sudden and apparent to all.

-Some are following Him on wherever He leads, (picking up their cross & following Him), moving into and through the Tabernacles Feasts.
-As a virgin Bride they are seeking union with Christ until only His life is birthed from within them as sons.
+Some are following Him on wherever He leads.
+They are picking up their cross, following Him, and moving through the Tabernacles Feasts.
+As a virgin Bride, they are seeking union with Christ until only His life is birthed from within them as sons.

-Here are the victory songs sung at the end of each race.
+Here are the victory songs that are sung at the end of each race.

-This song is sung by those who have further victory over the 1st Adam beast nature, (Revelation 15:3).
+This song is sung by those who have further victory over the first Adam beast nature (Revelation 15:3).
 This overcoming is done by the Holy Spirit which is available to us because Jesus as the Lamb of God ascended.
-The song is praising God because His nature & ways are being further revealed and available in us now by Spirit as well as by Word.
+The song is praising God because His nature and ways are being further revealed and available in us now by Spirit as well as by Word.

 As one goes on the journey from feast to feast there is an enlargement both of harvest and of time to get to the harvest.
 This is shown above and also by the pattern of sevens in that:

-Not everyone is given vision to run the entire race, but those who do must endure to the end.
+Not everyone is given the vision to run the entire race, but those who do must endure to the end.
 We can do this because of Christ.
-It is not us but Him in us, (Galatians 2:19,20).
+It is not us but Him in us (Galatians 2:19-20).
 Here is Paul’s testimony from the New King James Version right before his death: